RedisGraph/RedisGraph/docs/docs/configuration.md

 ### TIMEOUT

-Timeout is a flag that specifies the maximum runtime for read queries in milliseconds.
-This configuration will not be respected by write queries, to avoid leaving the graph in an inconsistent state.
+(Deprecated in RedisGraph v2.10.
+Use `TIMEOUT_MAX` and `TIMEOUT_DEFAULT` instead)

+The `TIMEOUT` configuration parameter specifies the default maximal execution time for read queries, in milliseconds.

+When a read query execution time exceeds the maximal execution time, the query is aborted and the query reply is `(error) Query timed out`.

+The `TIMEOUT` query parameter of the `GRAPH.QUERY`, `GRAPH.RO_QUERY`, and `GRAPH.PROFILE` commands can be used to override this value.

+This configuration parameter is enforced only for read queries.
+Prior to RedisGraph v2.10, write queries do not timeout.

 #### Default

-`TIMEOUT` is off by default (config value of `0`).
+`TIMEOUT` is off by default (by setting `TIMEOUT` to `0`).

 #### Example